-This post is an excerpt from our upcoming 2019 Data Science & Predictive Analytics Salary Report.
-Register for our webinar on June 20th to learn more about the latest salaries and hiring trends.
+This post is an excerpt from our newly-released 2019 Data Science & Predictive Analytics Salary Report.
+Download the full report to learn more about the latest salaries and hiring trends.

 With the distinction between data scientists and professionals in analytics roles growing fuzzier by the day, this year, for the first time, we’ve combined our separate Data Science and Predictive Analytics salary reports into one.